Guitar Build Process

 truss rod cover: screw(s)

-Finished saddle
+Finished split saddle

 Preparing to attach pickguard and truss rod cover

-Attaching the picguard
+Attaching the pickguard

 Finished pickguard